prateeksrivastavak/ams_hiring_system/README.md

  5. Encountered some errors related to node-config module about setting environment and config file in the same name as your environment variable.
 Look [here](https://github.com/lorenwest/node-config/wiki/Strict-Mode) for some common faced issues.

- 6. Setup wkhtmltopdf in your system using `sudo apt-get install wkhtmltopdf`

- 7. Install Redis Server/Client to make sure that queuing works or point to right redis server in dev-0.json inside config folder
+ 6. Install Redis Server/Client to make sure that queuing works or point to right redis server in dev-0.json inside config folder

 ## Configuration